pingcap/docs/tidb-cloud/tidb-cloud-faq.md

 ### How do I connect to my database in a TiDB cluster?

-For a Dedicated Tier cluster, the steps to connect your cluster are simplified as follows:
+For a Dedicated Tier cluster, the steps to connect to your cluster are simplified as follows:

 1. Authorize your network.
 2. Set up your database users and login credentials.